taolson/Admiran/doc/Language.md

 ### Integer Literals

-Integers in Miranda2 are 64-bit signed machine integers.
+Integers in Admiran are 64-bit signed machine integers.
 Integer literals can be specified in

 * decimal: `42`, `-1`
 * hexadecimal: `0xffff`